 Failure to properly vent basement closets will lead to toxic mold contamination.
-Consequently, the basement walls, your stored items, clothing and air space will become contaminated with mold.
+The basement walls, your stored items, clothing and air space will become contaminated with mold.
 The elevated mold spores in your closets will contaminate adjacent areas causing health issues for you and your family.
-However, reducing the amount of stored items in your closet, adding a door vent and properly dehumidifying your basement is essential to prevent toxic mold in your basement closet.
+Reducing the amount of stored items in your closet, adding a door vent and properly dehumidifying your basement is essential to prevent toxic mold in your basement closet.

 See an Improperly Vented Closet